RallyHereInteractive/unreal-plugins/README.md

 	* Note: Currently only supported for matchmade sessions.
 Backfilling must be kept alive if desired.
 Once the backfill ticket expires, it cannot be recreated without re-entering basic matchmaking.
 	* Note: This behavior can be changed by overriding `GetShouldKeepBackfillAlive()`.
 * Sessions can now invite other sessions as a whole (which invites all players in the target session not currently in the source session).
-* The integration SDK is now being released under the Apache v2 license.

 ### Notable Changes
 * Converted Queue usage to the Queue v2 API.
 * Changed Rank usage to the Rank v2 API.
 * Prototype support for DeveloperAPI integration with the editor.
-* Added additional information and tabs to debug window to display read-only configuration values stored in the integration layer that were retrieved from the API.* Improved support for session join calls to allow the integration layer to specify the full player join details.
+* Session Types and Settings Types can now be viewed in the debug tool.* Improved support for session join calls to allow the integration layer to specify the full player join details.
 * Updated embedded Game Host Adapter (GHA) library version to `0.0.10`.
 * Fixed issue with session browser data update not correctly distinguishing between POST and PATCH calls.
 * Fixed race condition where security token was not echoed back to host before players attempted to join the host, causing joins to fail.